icon-lab/I2I-Mamba/README.md

 | `--which_epoch`     | Which epoch to load?
 Set to 'latest' to use the latest cached model.        |

 ## Citation
+You are encouraged to modify/distribute this code.
+However, please acknowledge this code and cite the paper appropriately.
 ```
 @article{atli2024i2imamba,
   title={I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling},